Veena-vee/Sentiment-Analysis/README.md

-# Sentiment-Analysis using Twitter data
+# Sentiment-Analysis using Twitter Data

 ### Description
 Sentiment analysis is an automated process of identifying and classifying subjective information in text data.
 This might be an opinion, a judgment, or a feeling about a particular topic or product feature.